css-zurich/ic2s2-2021-datathon/README.md

 - Covid-19 TweetID collection by Emily Chen (USC) on [GitHub](https://github.com/echen102/COVID-19-TweetIDs)

-For the datathon, we provide one such Twitter dataset that was already fully collated and downloaded with a focus on social media communication in Switzerland.
-These data, again, may only be used in the context of this datathon and information on how to access it will be provided in the Slack space of this event.
-The data spans over 2020 and includes all posts with "coronavirus" and "covid19" terms (and hashtags) posted in Switzerland (when a user or a post had geolocation on).
-The data consists of several jsons, and was collected using Twitter's Academic API and "academictwitteR" R package.
-If you want to easily merge all the jsons into a dataframe, in R you can use function "bind_tweets" from "academictwitteR".
+For the datathon, we collated two Twitter datasets with more narrow scope that cover the "coronavirus" and "covid19" keywords/hashtags for Switzerland and Germany in 2020.
+These data, again, may only be used in the context of this datathon and information on how to access it will be provided in the _#data_ channel on Slack.